MatMoore/notes/conference-notes/euroku-2021/README.md

 Automatically includes a configuration tool for setting environment variables, scaling processes you have declared in a procfile.

-# Building a ruby web app using the ruby standard library - Maple Ong
+# Building a Ruby web app using the Ruby Standard Library (Maple Ong)
+> Do you want to understand how a web application works without Rails magic?
+Let’s go back to the basics of a web application and build one from the ground up using Ruby Standard Library.
+After this session, you’ll appreciate Rails that much more.

 - https://twitter.com/OngMaple